dark-ambient/blog/content/notes/About Employee Performance management cycle.md

+---
+draft: false
+tags:
+  - "#performance"
+---

-> People join companies (come to work on the promised scope) but leave managers.
+> People join companies (come to work on the promised scope and tasks) but leave managers.